mietek/pol/README.md

 You will have to code in assembler!
 Not the whole program, if you insist, but the important parts that we'll be concentrating on.
 You might be able to do some of these in FORTRAN, but it simply isn't worth the effort.
 I'll show you where higher-level subroutines can go, and I think you'll agree there is good reason to restrict them to that function.

-I recognise the drawbacks of assembler and chafe at them as much as anyone.
+I recognize the drawbacks of assembler and chafe at them as much as anyone.
 I don't like to punch and debug 10 times as many cards either.
 But I will in order to get the performance I need.
 By the way, I will use the word "compiler" to include assembler; we will *compile* an assembly language program.

 Later I'll show you how to write a program in a forgotten language: machine language.
 By that I mean sitting at the console and entering absolute, binary instructions with the switches.
 Depending on the hardware and software available, and the nature of your application, it may just be the best language of all.